-- Contribute towards the eradication of service delivery backlogs, especially in poor and marginalised areas by prioritising projects in these locations; - Ensure the improved management of the existing infrastructure; - Improve service delivery through infrastructure and services that are planned, delivered, and managed in an objective and structured manner; - Direct future public and private investment, by aligning capital budget requirements of departments as defined in the IDP sector plans.
+- Contribute towards the eradication of service delivery backlogs, especially in poor and marginalised areas by prioritising projects in these locations; - Ensure the improved management of the existing infrastructure; - Improve service delivery through infrastructure and services that are planned, delivered, and managed in an objective and structured manner; - Direct future public and private investment, by aligning capital budget requirements of departments as defined in the IDP sector plans. - Make a positive impact towards improving the local economy.
+To this extent, the municipality intends to spend 70% of the capital budget here below to and among local businesses.

-2012/13 Capital Budget
+2012/13 CAPITAL BUDGET